FOSSEE/sees/versionControl/handOut.rst

 surface, but let's hope that this will get you started and you will be able to organize your work and projects, better.

+In this section, we have learnt how to -

+  - clone repositories, using ``hg clone``,
+  - serve our repositories via ``http`` using ``hg serve``,
+  - push changes to a repository using ``hg push``,
+  - check the changesets in a repository after last pull, using ``hg incoming``,
+  - pull changes from a repository using ``hg pull`` ,
+  - update the working directory, using ``hg update``,
+  - merge two heads, using ``hg merge``,
+  - and resolve conflicts using ``hg resolve``.

 Additional Reading
 ==================

-I strongly suggest you to go through the following topics, if and when you start using Mercurial on a day-to-day basis.
+It is strongly recommended that you to go through the following topics, once you are comfortable with using Mercurial on a day-to-day basis.

 1. ``.hgignore``
 #. ``hg rollback``